 Each local civic amenity must accept household WEEE and waste batteries free of charge from members of the public.
 Please contact your local authority for details of your local civic amenity.
 Local Authorities cannot charge gate fees for WEEE or waste batteries.

-How do I find out more about PRF Contributions?
+How do I find out more about the WEEE directive?

 For further information on any aspect of the WEEE Directive, please visit www.weeeregister.ie